jmg-duarte/spongibobu.js/README.md

 ```
 ## Usage examples
 ### Quotes
-* start less, finish more -> sTaRt lesS, fIniSh mOrE
+* Start less, finish more -> sTaRt lesS, fIniSh mOrE
 * First solve the problem.
 Then, write the code -> fiRst sOlVe tHe PrObLem. thEn, WrItE The coDe
-* creativity is just connecting things -> cReaTivity is JusT ConnectiNg tHinGs
+* Creativity is just connecting things -> cReaTivity is JusT ConnectiNg tHinGs